PRECIOUS-Gold eases after strong rally, Fed eyes fewer rate hikes

 Gains in Asian stock markets and U.S. crude oil futures took their toll on the precious metal’s safe-haven appeal.

-“The market jumped after the Fed meeting but there are a lot of people on the long side, so some sort of profit-taking is happening today,” said Ronald Leung, chief dealer, Lee Cheong Gold Dealers, Hong Kong.
+“The market jumped after the Fed meeting but there are a lot of people on the long side, so some sort of profit-taking is happening today,” said Ronald Leung, chief dealer at Lee Cheong Gold Dealers in Hong Kong.

 “We will see how the market reacts in the overnight session.
 The upside seems to be capped at $1,280 and downside limited at $1,225.”

-Asian shares gained across the board as risk appetite revived after the Federal Reserve reduced the number of interest rate hikes expected this year, while the dollar nursed substantial losses.
+Asian shares gained early and the dollar was on the defensive after suffering substantial losses following the Fed’s move to reduce the number of interest rate hikes planned for this year.

-The U.S. central bank held interest rates steady after its two-day meeting, as expected.

 Gold is highly sensitive to the prospect of rising rates, which lift the opportunity cost of holding non-yielding bullion, while boosting the dollar, in which it is priced.